 - an int in range [1, 32].
-Otherwise a ValueError exception is thrown. - A list or tuple containing integers can be used control this feature per data pipe.
+Otherwise a ValueError exception is thrown. - a list or tuple containing integers can be used to control this attribute per data pipe.
 Index 0 controls this feature on data pipe 0.
-Indices greater than 5 will be ignored since there are only 6 data pipes.
-If any index's value is 0, then the existing setting will persist (not be changed).
+Indices greater than 5 will be ignored since there are only 6 data pipes. if a index's value is 0, then the existing setting will persist (not be changed).